pivotal/docs-tap/scalability.hbs.md

 - CPU is measured in millicores. m = millicore.
 1000 millicores = 1 vCPU.
 - Memory is measured in Mebibyte and Gibibyte.
 Mi = Mebibyte.
 Gi = Gibibyte
-- In the CPU Requests/Limits column, the changed values are bolded.
+- In the CPU Requests/Limits column and the Memory Requests/Limits, the changed values are bolded.
 Non bolded values are the default ones set during a Tanzu Application Platform installation.
 - In the CPU Requests/Limits column, some of the request and limits values are set equally so that the pod is allocated in a node where the requested limit is available.

 \* Only when there is issue with scan pods getting deleted before Cartographer can process it